aloretocornidez/school-notes/notes/ece-532-digital-image-analysis/Notes - ece 532.md

 Note: The Gaussian has minimum width in both spatial and frequency domain.
 Combine the Gaussian smoothing & the Laplacian into a single:

+The Gaussian smoothing and Laplacian can be merged into a single operator:

 ![[Pasted image 20230207133812.png]]